-[WordPress] How to Create a Sidebar
+[WordPress] How to Add a Sidebar Programmatically in 2024

 A sidebar is an area where you can place your widgets.
 In the WordPress admin panel, you can do it in Appearance > Widgets.